 Old House became a “Historic” House

 Let’s accomplish a few tasks all at once with this post.
-I’m going to tell you a little story about how a couple (my husband, Mitch, and I) bought a house for $37,500 and sold it for $255,000.
+I’m going to tell you a little story about how a couple (my husband, Mitch, and I), through meticulous budgeting and money management, bought a house for $37,500 and sold it for $255,500.
 My friends and family that have kept up with us for years through Facebook have seen and heard this story, but knowing roughly what our annual income is, Mitch’s new co-workers recently wondered aloud as to how we can afford to live in the house in the neighborhood that we do, now.
 I’ll answer that with this post.
 Second, I’m seeing A LOT of blog posts linking to other blogs linking to other blogs that show home improvement, restoration, DIY projects, real estate transactions, and more.
 I thought that having already gone all the way through the process once, our story and what we did may be of some value to others currently going through the process.

 Basically, we bought an old house (built in 1902) that was a few blocks beyond the borders of the “Governor’s Mansion Historic District” in downtown Little Rock, Arkansas.
 Mitch and I were newly weds.
 I was 18.
 He was 22.
 We saw the huge space and had a dream.
 Overall, the neighborhood was pretty rough (high crime, condemned houses, etc.), but there were these little dots of inspiration, too.
 Within a block or two, one or two houses were newly remodeled/rehabilitated houses, a couple were under construction, and few dilapidated ones had “for sale” signs.
 So, even though the condemned houses and old-homes-that-became-boarding-houses still outnumbered us by far, there were indicators that a change COULD be possible.
 Our friends and family openly said that they thought we were crazy to choose to buy such a rough house in such a rough area.
 We knew we weren’t.
 While simultaneously attending college full-time and working as a receptionist full-time, I started planning and tackling projects.
 Mitch, with the help of his dad, brother, and my brother, worked tirelessly.
 My grandmother was a saving grace, gifting funds multiple times.
 Among the very first projects we tackled were to take down all of the metal bars on the doors and windows in order to give the house a “friendlier/homier” feeling, having a professional security system installed, and putting a pretty new roof on the place.
 The house was structurally sound, but every surface of the interior needed to be replaced.
 Interior plaster, floors, ceilings, and fixtures had to be replaced, the second story had been stripped all the way back to just the framing beams, for the most part, and the big front porch was about to completely fall off, it seemed.
 The yard was barren and empty, except for one lovely, mature pecan tree in the backyard.